Bikatr7/Kai/README.md

 Kai aims to be a practical scripting language that's functional by default but allows imperative programming when you really need it.
 Clean syntax, strong static types, and a pleasant development experience.

-## Current Status (v0.0.4)
+## Current Status (v0.0.4.1)

 The language supports a comprehensive functional-first scripting language with extensive test coverage, modular architecture, and performance benchmarking.
-Recent optimizations have improved record access performance by ~3-5% and boolean operations by ~300x.
+Recent additions include top-level definitions and a module system for code organization and reuse.

 Features available today: